DataAnalyticsEngineering/FANS/test/README.md

 ## Result Validation

-After running the tests, verify the results using pytests in the `pytest/` directory with the following command:
+After running the tests, the results are verified using pytest.
+We recommend running pytest via a pre-configured Pixi task,

 ```bash
 pixi run test